ManfelDev/CyberBattleOnline/README.md

 ## Description

 Cyber Battle is a top-down shooter game, with laser guns, where the objective for players is to achieve the highest score possible within the time limit.
 It is a multiplayer game that uses Unity Networking (NGO) and Unity Relay to synchronize player actions and facilitate connections.
 Players compete against each other, collecting score-giving points scattered across the map, while the network ensures all interactions are recorded and reflected in real-time for all participants.
-When a player is eliminated, their points are reset.
+When a player is eliminated, their points are reset and he respawns after a certain amount of time.

 ![Gameplay](./Images/gameplay.png)

 ## Initialization

 When the executable is launched, the user initially has the option to start a server or a client.
 If the user clicks the "Start Server" button, the ```OnClickServer()``` method is called.
 In this method, the ```UnityTransport``` is configured, and it checks if the selected protocol is Relay.
-If it is, ```isRelay``` is set to true and the code input interface is displayed.
+If it is, ```isRelay``` is set to true and the server interface with the code is displayed.
 Next, the ```StartCoroutine(StartAsServerCR())``` method is called to initiate the server process.

 Within the ```StartAsServerCR()``` coroutine, the ```NetworkManager``` and ```UnityTransport``` are enabled, and callbacks for client connection and disconnection are registered.
 If the transport is Relay, the server performs anonymous login to Unity services, creates an allocation for the session, and obtains a join code.
 This code is displayed on the server interface for other players to use to connect.
 The server is then started with ```networkManager.StartServer()``` and begins accepting client connections.